jcoro/wildfire/README.md

 # Wildfire

 This repository is a custom implementation of CartWeaver eCommerce software coupled with WordPress.
 It is not currently a live site and is presented here for **historical reference only**.
+Wordpress implementation is in the `\blog` directory, and CartWeaver is in the `\cw4` directory.

 CartWeaver and WordPress versions used are out of date, but if you have any questions I'd be happy to try and help.
 Please contact me at: john@coronite.net.